LazezBZH/customizable-react-modal-lazez/README.md

 ## Installation

-You can install this component with npm or yaarn:
+You can install this component with npm or yarn:

     npm i customized-react-modal-lazez

+or

-yarn add customized-react-modal-lazez
+    yarn add customized-react-modal-lazezz

 ## Use in your React project